mhstrkmp/100-days-of-code-RD1/log.md

 Relaxed weekend session ...

-🎯 Finished the Basic Data Structure Section by #freeCodeCamp
+🎯 Finished the Basic Data Structure Section by [freeCodeCamp.org](https://www.freecodecamp.org/)

 ✅ Some reading and review